-If I held Ryan accountable in a thoughtful and supportive way and he flips out, that doesn’t mean it’s time for me to stop providing thoughtful and supportive accountability.
+If I hold Ryan accountable in a thoughtful and supportive way and he flips out, that doesn’t mean it’s time for me to stop providing thoughtful and supportive accountability.
 It says more about how Ryan is receiving and processing accountability that day.
-The poor outcome is mostly a result of factors outside of my control…the “wild card” of how Ryan is responding in that moment.
+The poor outcome is mostly a result of factors outside of my control…the “wild card” of how Ryan is responding at that moment.

 As you review challenging situations that didn’t go the way you expected, take time to split apart your process from the outcome.
 As you reflect on your part with a clearer mindset, you may realize that your process was just fine.
 If you really aren’t sure, drop us a line and we’ll give you a hand!